 - The ugly: Create a single OU with all marketing users

-Obviously the last solution does not match the security needs for delegation of AD objects so it should not even be considered.
-The need for delegation of AD objects should be your prime concern when designing our OU structure.
+The final solution does not match the security needs for delegation of AD objects, so it should not even be considered.
+Instead, the need for delegation of AD objects should be your prime concern when designing our OU structure.

 Troubleshooting GPO Appliance

-Obviously, with all the complexity associated with GPO processing, eventually you’ll encounter a situation where computers don’t seem to reflect your GPO settings.
-There are different methods and tools to troubleshoot this.
+Obviously, with all the complexity associated with GPO processing, eventually, you’ll encounter a situation where computers don’t seem to reflect your GPO settings.
+But, again, there are different methods and tools to troubleshoot this.

 You can trigger GPO processing on your system using the GPUpdate command.
-Use the /Force parameter to ensure full processing and limit the scope with the /Target parameter, e.g.:
+Use the /Force parameter to ensure complete processing and limit the scope with the /Target parameter, e.g.:

 As an example, the following command will show you GPO appliance information related (only) to computer settings:

 Replace Computer with User to only get GPO info for user settings.
-Leave out the /Scope parameter entirely for full information.
+Leave out the /Scope parameter entirely for complete information.